Silicone build up is a NON-problem.

 That depends on several factors: the type of silicone you use, how much you use it, and how often.

 Even so, you may never feel the buildup.
 I don’t.
-I wash my hair every other day (it’s oily, so I can’t wait too long between washes), so before I slather on a new layer of silicones-laden conditioner, the old one has already gone off the drain.
+I wash my hair every other day (it’s oily and I can’t wait too long between washes), so before I slather on a new layer of silicones-laden conditioner, the old one has already gone off the drain.

-If you, instead, wait longer between washes, or like to use a ton of haircare products – rinse-off conditioner, leave-in conditioner, mask, heat-protective spray, styling mousse, and whatever – silicones will build up much faster.
+If you wait longer between washes, or like to use a ton of haircare products, silicones will build up much faster.

 You’ll notice when that happens.
 You hair starts feeling heavy, loses volume, and looks greasy.
-But it’s not damaged.
+It’s not damaged.
 It just needs a good wash.

 How To Remove Silicone Buildup From Hair